mrniceguy127/mandelbrot-gen/README.md

 ## Status
 Working on this whenever I feel like it.
 Plans include:

 - Deep zooms -- This is pretty straight forward and I already have progress.
-Just want to speed up the program.
+  - Just want to speed up the program.
+(Done?)
-- Parallel processing
-  - For learning purposes and speed: Parallel processing using a GPU -- IN PROGRESS, WORKING, JUST TRYING TO FIND MORE OPTIMIZATION!!!
-- Better algorithm
+  - The final step!!!
+Then (finished) YouTube vid.

 ## Dependencies
 - CUDA -- You'll need an NVIDIA card.
 See the `cpu-threaded` branch for cpu threaded rendering (that branch will NOT be updated).